Martha Clare Morris: Early life and education

 Martha Clare Chinn grew up in Flossmoor, Illinois.
 She graduated from Homewood Flossmoor High School.
 She completed an undergraduate degree at the University of Iowa, followed by a master of sociology at the same university.
 She undertook her doctoral studies at the Harvard T.H.
 Chan School of Public Health, graduating with an ScD.

 Career

 Morris worked with Denis Evans while completing her ScD and, in 1992, moved to Rush University Medical Center in Chicago with him.
 On Evans' retirement some years later, Morris became director of the Institute for Healthy Aging at Rush.

-Her researched focused on diet, rather than just genetics, being a significant contributor to dementia, in particular Alzheimer's disease.
+Her research focused on diet, rather than just genetics, being a significant contributor to dementia, in particular Alzheimer's disease.
 Leading a team of researchers at Rush, she developed the Mediterranean-DASH Intervention for Neurodegenerative Delay diet, commonly known as the MIND diet.

 Morris died of cancer at her Oak Park home on February 15, 2020.